-You must provide the name and contact details of your DEMT and two FACEMs who have supervised you during your 6-month ED placement.
+To obtain structured references, you must complete six months of ED training at a single site.
+You must provide the name and contact details of your DEMT and two FACEMs who have supervised you during this placement.
 The reference forms will then be available for your referees to complete online.
 References must be assessed as satisfactory before you are able to progress to Advanced Training.

 Getting your placements sorted

 Getting your rotations planned out early in your training can help you track your progress and ensure that you will meet the requirements of the program.